-KCCC employs five full-time and 3 part-time staff members.
+KCCC employs five full-time and two part-time staff members.

 Julie McNamara, CEO